Tempted to get one of Huawei’s new flagship smartphones but not sure if you should grab the vanilla Huawei P40 or slightly pricier P40 Pro?

 - Huawei P40 vs Huawei P40 Pro Plus

-Best Huawei P40 Pro Preorder Deals
+Best Huawei P40 Pro Deals

-Reduce the upfront cost from £50 to £40 with our coed and get this contract from EE, perfect for anyone who wants to snag a brand new P40 Pro without breaking the bank.
+Get this contract from EE, perfect for anyone who wants to snag a brand new P40 Pro without breaking the bank.

 Let's face it, if you're going bag one of the latest 5G handsets, having an unlimited data contract is the only way you're going to make the most of it, and this stellar contract from Vodafone is just the ticket.